sunilrathod098/ToDos-Management/Documentation_Of_Project.md

 *script.js: *JavaScript code for client-side interactions and AJAX calls.
 *register.html:* The registration page for new users.
 *login.html:* The login page for existing users.
-*todos.html:* The main interface for displaying and managing tasks.
+*todos.html:* The main interface for displaying username and managing tasks.
 *Images:* Contains associated images used within the HTML files.

 ### 5. Middleware